Alassane Ouattara, Paul Biya, Macky Sall… Their very economic wishes for 2024

 In Africa, the time for fuel subsidies is now running out

-This initiative comes after a slight increase in fuel prices decided in 2023, which had the effect of result to reduce subsidies from more than 1,000 billion CFA francs (1.53 billion euros) in 2022 to around 640 billion CFA francs in 2023.
+This initiative comes following a slight increase in fuel prices decided in 2023, which had the effect of result to reduce subsidies from more than 1,000 billion CFA francs (1.53 billion euros) in 2022 to around 640 billion CFA francs in 2023.

-the rest after this ad
+the rest following this ad

 Despite this choice, the president insisted on the need to find a balance, ensuring that future reductions do not significantly affect the purchasing power of households.
 In the frame of This strategy, the acceleration of the rehabilitation of the National Refining Company (Sonara) was ordered, aiming to strengthen the oil sector.